yanzhenjie/Album/README.md

-public String getResolution(); // Video resolution, must have. public int getWidth(); // Video wide, must have. public int getHeight(); // Video height, must have.
+public String getResolution(); // Video resolution, must have. public int getWidth(); // Video wide, must have. public int getHeight(); // Video height, must have. public String getThumbPath(); // Video preview, as long as the video is not null.

-// The thumb of video, Returns the path of file when recording video in the album. public String getThumbPath();
 ```

 ## Customize UI